SoundScapeRenderer/ssr/doc/manual/installation.rst

 The resulting ``.dmg`` is output to the SSR source folder.
 The application bundle inside contains all non-system dynamic libraries needed by the SSR, except the JACK libs.
-So it should run on every Mac OS X 10.6.x with JACK installed.
+So it should run on every macOS 10.6.x with JACK installed.

 \2) If you want to build and install in *Linux* style::